 Clever companies realize they’ll “hear what they want to hear” without quantitative VOC.
 To do it right, B2B companies should weight responses based on customer buying power.
 And don’t just ask for importance ratings: Ask for satisfaction ratings as well.
 The only hope for premium pricing is pursuing needs that are both important and unsatisfied.

-More in article, Seven Mistakes that Stunt Organic Growth.
+More in article, Constraints to Organic Growth

 Two conditions must be present to capture maximum value in product pricing.
 Condition A: Your product provides a benefit the customer values greatly.
 Condition B: The customer is unable to get this value elsewhere.
 If you only interview customers, you learn A, but not B. You need rigorous side-by-side testing for B. Few companies do this correctly.
 Do you?